ronnross/Isomorphic-react-express/README.md

 steps to run
 --
 - npm install
-- webpack or webpack --watch
+- npm start

-- gulp server (for live reload)
+if need npm build will run webpack build

 App should be running at [localhost:3000](http://localhost:3000)